Universality of SIS epidemics starting from small initial conditions: Introduction

 \cite{kiss2020} studies the stochastic SIS process and approximates it by a birth-death process.
 The number of SI links is estimated for a given number of infected vertices on a ``typical'' trajectory.
-This is achieved empirically in two scenarios: first, the epidemics starts from one initially infected vertex to get the segment between $0$ and the endemic state (``left side''); in the second scenario, an epidemic starts with everyone being infected to get the segment from the endemic state to $n$ (``right side'').
-We conjecture that the left side of the curve corresponds to the nontrivial eternal solution in the limit $n \to \infty$ as it represents a ``typical'' trajectory starting from small initial conditions.
-Further remarks are given in Section \ref{s:remark}.
+This is achieved empirically in two scenarios: first, the epidemic starts from one initially infected vertex to get the segment between $0$ and the endemic state (``left side''); in the second scenario, an epidemic starts with everyone being infected to get the segment from the endemic state to $\rem{N}$ (``right side'').
+We conjecture that the left side of the curve corresponds to the nontrivial eternal solution in the limit $\rem{N} \to \infty$ as it represents a ``typical'' trajectory starting from small initial conditions.